mianguyen/Emotional-Support-Conversation/README.md

 # Environment

+Dependencies:
+* transformers | 4.2.2
+* torch | 1.7.1
+* python | 3.7

-Please use Transformer from our repo.
-Because we adapted Transformer to our Task, the main files we changed are:
+**Please use Transformer from our repo, because we adapted Transformer to our generation task.
+The main files we changed are:**
 * transformer/generation_utils.py
 * transformer/models/blenderbot_small